pantheon-systems/documentation/source/content/support.md

 ## Scope of Support

 We love helping developers succeed!
-Our support packages range from basic platform support to more comprehensive support and a dedicated Customer Success Manager.
-While we have limits to the support we can provide, our [Professional Services](https://pantheon.io/docs/professional-services/) team is able to assist in areas that fall outside of support scope.
+Our Account packages feature a range of support features including basic platform support to more comprehensive support and a dedicated Customer Success Manager.
+While we have limits to the scope support we can provide, our [Professional Services](https://pantheon.io/docs/professional-services/) team is able to assist in areas that fall outside of support scope.
 [Contact Sales](https://pantheon.io/contact-us) if your requirements fall outside the scope outlined below.

 ### Code